groupdocs-merger/GroupDocs.Merger-Products/content/merger/java/join/odt.md

     content: |
         [GroupDocs.Merger for Java](/merger/java/) provides a convenient solution to join multiple PDF, Microsoft Office (Word, Excel, PowerPoint, OneNote), OpenDocument, HTML, images and many other documents into a single file within Java applications.
 GroupDocs.Merger will save you a lot of effort, as you are allowed to join ODT documents - there is no need to install any third-party software, desktop applications or plugins.
 Now it is unnecessary to waste your time and join files manually!
 GroupDocs mission is to provide the best quality and simplify document-processing workflows.

-        GroupDocs.Merger APIs are well supported on all major operating systems and Java versions including J2SE 7.0 (1.7), J2SE 8.0 (1.8), Java 10.
+        GroupDocs.Merger API is a right choice for corporate solutions which needs file joining features.
+These APIs are well supported on all major operating systems and platforms including J2SE 7.0 (1.7), J2SE 8.0 (1.8), Java 10.

 ############################# Steps ############################
 steps: